Agile Therapeutics Inc. (AGRX) Reveals an Earnings Mystery

 AGRX’s Market Performance

-AGRX stocks went down by -28.79% for the week, with a monthly drop of -39.74% and a quarterly performance of -46.18%, while its annual performance rate touched -78.31%.
-The volatility ratio for the week stands at 5.91% while the volatility levels for the past 30 days are set at 5.19% for Agile Therapeutics Inc..
-The simple moving average for the period of the last 20 days is -28.99% for AGRX stocks with a simple moving average of -61.27% for the last 200 days.
+AGRX stocks went up by 12.66% for the week, with a monthly drop of -26.21% and a quarterly performance of -35.04%, while its annual performance rate touched -75.40%.
+The volatility ratio for the week stands at 8.67% while the volatility levels for the past 30 days are set at 5.69% for Agile Therapeutics Inc..
+The simple moving average for the period of the last 20 days is -7.48% for AGRX stocks with a simple moving average of -51.88% for the last 200 days.

 Analysts’ Opinion of AGRX